 - U.S. History– This course is the study of the political, social, geographical and economic development of America.
 Students will learn the past, current and future role of the United States in the global community.

 - College Philosophy- This course will explore human thought and reasoning over centuries of history.
 Students will also have the opportunity to earn college credit through St. Louis University.

 - Geography- This course will introduce students to the people and places of the world.
-Students will learn how the physical geography influences culture, commerce and world events.
+Students will learn how the physical geography influences culture,

 - African American Studies – This course t examines the history and culture of Africa and the African-American

 experience in an interdisciplinary format, including an analysis of the unique historical, cultural, and social developments from the Middle Passage to the present day.

 - Human Geography & Economics – This course combines the two complementary fields of geography and economics.
 It offers the analytical rigor of economics and applies this to real-life examples in human geography.
 This course will also introduce students to the people and places of the world and they will learn how the physical influences culture, commerce, and world events.

 - Physics– This course is a study of the physical world of energy and matter; and how they are related.
 Students will learn that math is the “language” of physics.
 Students will develop their investigating and problem solving skills.
 They will also see the impact of science and physics in their daily lives.